ruffe972/diploma/README.md

-# Android App Launcher for Children
+# Kid's Shell for Android
-App launcher with parental controls.
 This program is in early stages of development.